 Further, the assessment should take account of the whole market, not only the forward market.
 The level of risk aversion among retailers can to a certain extent be explained by the contract types offered and demanded in the retail market.
 For example, in markets where there is a large share of retail contracts settled on the basis of the area spot price, or other forms of variable contracts related to the spot price, the area price risk for retailers is largely reduced and the need for hedging reduced accordingly.
 Hence, we can expect that the demand for hedging is higher in areas with a large share of fixed price contracts than in areas with a large share of variable price contracts in the retail market.
+However, it also depends on the production side in the area, and the demand for hedging amongst producers.

-A trend that has developed since 2016 is the growing prevalence of power purchasing agreements (PPAs)2.
+A trend that has developed since 2016 is the growing prevalence of power purchasing agreements (PPAs).
 These contracts - that are typically physical - allow sellers and buyers to agree fixed prices also for extensive durations.
 Since the contracts are bilateral and bespoke, and not standardised, it is up to the parties to the contracts to define the content.